adefunkeike/Airbnb-/README.md

 ## Tools

-- WPS Spreedsheet - This was used to make quick correction and data cleaning and analysis
+- WPS Spreedsheet - This was used to make quick correction,data cleaning and analysis
-- Power Bi - This was used for visualization of insight and to expansaite the analysis derived
+- Power Bi - This was used for visualization of insight and to expansaite the analysis derived using DAX

 ## Data Cleaning / preparation
   Initially the data cleaning steps was performed fron